 Students are responsible for the cost of food and transportation around the city, as well as any other personal expenses they may incur.

 Students must meet their institution’s requirements for studying abroad, be proficient in English, and have a strong academic background.
-Online applications accepted starting Fall 2021.
-Please apply at https://vancouversummerprogram.ubc.ca/july/contact-information and click on July session.
+Online applications accepted starting November 15, 2021.
+Please apply at https://vancouversummerprogram.ubc.ca/applying-to-ubc-vsp/apply-now and click on July session.

 July 16 - August 16, 2022